Junior doctors have a host of responsibilities to contend with when entering the medical profession for the first time.

 , and what options are open to young medical professionals who want to put money aside?
 Key benefits

-By building up savings or a portfolio of investments, junior doctors can:
+By building up savings or a portfolio of investments

 How to build up a nest egg